Milofax/options-strategy-bot-trader/docs/ui-ux-specification.md

 3. **Safety First** - Dangerous actions are visually distinct and require confirmation
 4. **Mobile Ready** - All critical functions accessible on mobile devices

+### CRITICAL DESIGN PRINCIPLE: Generic Abstraction Over Strategy-Specific Design
+**Core Rule**: Strategy implementations are EXAMPLES for design abstraction, NOT targets for custom layouts.

+**Key Requirements**:
+- Every UI element must work for ANY future strategy without modification
+- Card layout is FROZEN: 7 lines total, fixed positions, generic labels
+- No strategy-specific special cases or custom fields
+- Always ask: "What do I REALLY need to see?" - Remember TWS is always available for details
+- When in doubt: Simpler is better.
+Show less, not more.

 ### Key Problems Solved
 - ✅ Clear visual hierarchy (no mixing of global/local controls)
 - ✅ Understandable labels (no cryptic abbreviations)